otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    [Prekey Server Composite Identity](#prekey-server-composite-identity) section.
 1. Compute `sigma = RSig(H_s, sk_hs, {H_a, H_s, I}, t)`.
 See the
    [Ring Signature Authentication](https://github.com/otrv4/otrv4/blob/master/otrv4.md#ring-signature-authentication)
    section of the OTRv4 specification for details.
+Notice that this specification will use the KDF stated in the
+   [Key Derivation Functions](#key-derivation-functions) section and for the computation of `c`, we use the `usageAuth` defined in this specification.
 1. Use the sender instance tag from the DAKE-1 message as the receiver instance tag.